apache/datasketches-website/docs/Theta/ThetaSetOpsCornerCases.md

 This is a new sketch where the user has set the sampling probability, *p < 1.0* and the sketch has not been presented any data.
 Internally at initialization, *theta* is set to *p*, so if *p = 0.5*, *theta* will be set to *0.5*.
 Since the sketch has not seen any data, *retained entries = 0* and *empty = T*.
 This is degenerative form of a new sketch, thus its name.

 ### ResultDegen{<1.0, 0, F}
 This requires some explanation.
 Imagine the intersection of two estimating sketches where the values retained in the two sketches are disjoint (i.e, no overlap).
 Since the two sketches chose their internal values at random, there remains some probability that there could be common values in an exactly computed intersection, but it just so happens that one of the two sketches did not select any of them in the random sampling process.
 Therefore, the *retained entries = 0*.

-The value *1.0 - theta* represents the probability that there could be intersecting values in the exact distribution.
+Even though the *retained entries = 0* the upper bound of the estimated number of unique values in the input domain, but missed by the sketch, can be computed statistically.
+It is too complex to discuss here, but the sketch code actually performs this estimation.

 Since there is a positive probability of an intersection, *empty = F*.
 This is also a degenerative case in the sense that *theta < 1.0* and *empty = F* like an estimating sketch, except that no actual values were found in the operation, so *retained entries = 0*.

 ### Summary Table of the Valid States of a Sketch
 The *Has Seen Data* column is not an independent variable, but helps with the interpretation of the state.